https://www.deakin.edu.au/__data/assets/image/0005/2521472/35285_2022_10_24_DEAKIN_Nursing_15372.jpg

 A postgraduate qualification can be undertaken by students who have already completed an undergraduate degree or possess significant, demonstrable work experience.
 Postgraduate courses include graduate certificates, graduate diplomas, masters and PhDs, as well as specialist programs for industry professionals.

-With job growth of 13.9% projected for registered nurses and 23.1% for nurse managers by 2026,* there is an industry demand for nurses with sophisticated specialty skills.
-Our Graduate Diploma of Intensive Care Nursing will allow you to meet that demand in a variety of roles across advanced practice, leadership, management and education including:
+With job growth of 12.1% projected for nurse managers and 11.4% for nurse educators and researchers by 2028,# there is an industry demand for nurses with sophisticated specialty skills.
+Our postgraduate critical care and intensive care nursing courses allow you to meet that demand in a variety of roles across advanced practice, leadership, management and education in regional, rural or metropolitan hospitals including:

 • ICU nurse